open-telemetry/opentelemetry-cpp/DEPRECATED.md

 #### Planned end of life (C++11)

-Opentelemetry-cpp support for C++11 will end on September 2023.
+Support for C++11 in opentelemetry-cpp will end on September 2023.

 After this date, opentelemetry-cpp may still build properly in C++11 mode, assuming a suitable, old, version for each dependency is used,